 N: 1.
 The Foursquare Church, “Who is Aimee Semple McPherson?,” July 10, 2020, video, https://youtu.be/ilH0xX3ZYD4

 B: The Foursquare Church.
 “Who is Aimee Semple McPherson?”
 July 10, 2020.
 Video. https://youtu.be/ilH0xX3ZYD4.

 N: 1.
 Elizabeth Groves, “Dramatic Recitation: The Book of Jonah (with English subtitles),” Westminster Theological Seminary, May 3, 2013, video, https://vimeo.com/65396076

 B: Groves, Elizabeth.
 “Dramatic Recitation: The Book of Jonah (with English subtitles).”
 Westminster Theological Seminary.
 May 3, 2013.
 Video. https://vimeo.com/65396076

 Documentation of Bible Software

-Bible Software such as Logos and Accordance should be cited like their print counterparts, with “Logos.” or “Accordance.” appended at the end of the citation.
+Resources in Bible Software such as Logos and Accordance should be cited as their print counterparts, with “Logos.” or “Accordance.” appended at the end of the citation.
 This is because Bible Software does not usually publish its own material, but has digitized and integrated other people’s work so that it is searchable within their own proprietary software.
 So when citing resources from Bible Software, cite the print counterpart and then indicate which software you used.
-See the eBook guidelines for examples.
+See the eBook guidelines, above, for examples.

 Accordance has its guidance on how to use the software to generate citations https://www.accordancebible.com/accordance-citations/.
 It also has guidance on how to export its bibliographic information into programs such as Zotero and EndNote: https://www.accordancebible.com/reference-manager/